sbilmis/my_tutorials/docs/data_management/downloading-large-datasets.md

 * `-x 16`: **Max Connections.** Use 16 connections per single file.
 * `-U "..."`: **User-Agent.** Spoofs a Chrome browser to prevent 403 errors.

-### 🆘 Troubleshooting: How to Resume?

-If your internet cuts out or you accidentally close the terminal:

-1. **Do not panic.** `aria2c` is designed for this.
-2. Simply **run the exact same command again**.
-* Thanks to the `-c` flag, it will verify the existing files, skip the completed ones, and resume the partial ones.

 ---

 ## 5. Method 3: The "Sysadmin" Way (GNU Parallel / xargs)